incodame/paragraph/README.md

 ## paragraph configuration

-paragraph relies on the configuration maintained and documented in paragraph.yml and in your own prolog scripts
+Paragraph relies on the configuration maintained and documented in a YAML tree (paragraph.yml).

+Some advanced configuration options are supported:
+  - via the Pavements projects ( https://github.com/incodame/pavements )
+  - via BDsl scripts (located under prolog/bdsl_lib)

-example of definitions for the above pom_xml* parameters
+Below is an example of YAML definition for the above mentioned pom_xml* parameters

 ```javascript
   graph: